7anya/P.S.its-easy/README.md

     -   Login with BITS mail only
         ![Home](images/home.png)

--   ## Project Bank (Currently has PS2 Sem 1 2020 Details)
+-   ## Project Bank (Currently has latest PS2 Sem 1 2021 Details)

-    -   Here you will be able to view and the **PS-2 Sem 1 2020** Stations and their Projects.
+    -   Here you will be able to view and the **PS-2 Sem 1 2021** Stations and their Projects.
 This will be updated at each PS cycle to the one thats currently going on.
-Now it's just dummy data from last year.
-When PS2 Sem 1 Details come in June this year we will update it and the station details will be updated approximately every 4 hrs automatically.
+We currently have PS2 Sem 1 2021 Station Details which is being updated regularly.
     -   You can apply filters like domain, stipend, branch and also search the name and location of the Station.
     -   In each Station you can see all its details when you click on the dropdown.
     -   You also get 2 buttons to checkout the previous year's chronicles and responses of the same station if available.